Afghan Bundeswehr helpers arrive in Germany for asylum: report | DW | 05.07.2021

 The German government expanded its protection program for these key workers to include all those who worked for the Bundeswehr or other German organizations since 2013, rather than just in the past two years as originally planned.

-Nevertheless, the German government has received flack for its overly complicated visa process.
+Nevertheless, the German government has been criticized for its overly complicated visa process.
 According to Der Spiegel, certain German ministers feared a "suction effect" if the visa hurdles were lowered.

 Critics have also lamented the fact that Afghan locals who worked for service providers on German bases, rather than directly for the Bundeswehr, are not eligible for the asylum program.